interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 ## ANNALISA package

-The ANNALISA Package containes the pipeline classes for processing datasets, scanning them with the Annalisa tool, and transform them into spectrograms. <br>
+The ANNALISA Package containes the pipeline classes for processing datasets and compute correlations for channel selection.
+The package includes:<br>

 - Data.py: module containing data structures and methods for data preprocessing used in the pipeline such as:
     - The TFrame class used for reading pytorch tensors and relative metadata during the pipeline workflow
     - Method for reading and processing gw data
     - Methods and classes for working with different data format like yaml and json
     - Methods used for preprocessing the dataset before model training
-    - Various matplotlib functions to plot graphs
+    - Various custom matplotlib plotting functions

 - Dataloader.py: Itwinai's classes for data loading steps.
 It provides:
     - Processing of gw data